So, just why do we eat turkey at Christmas time?

 The turkey was also devoured because of purely pratical reasons by farmers because they needed to keep their cows to produce milk and their chickens for eggs.
 In the sixteenth century eggs were almost a luxury item and were accordingly expensive.

-It is a matter of historical record that King Henry VIII began the tradition of eating turkey on Christmas Day, but it wasn't really until after WWII that the bird became more popular than goose on the big day.
+It is a matter of historical record that England's King Henry VIII began the tradition of eating turkey on Christmas Day, but it wasn't really until after the Second World War that the bird became more popular than goose on the big day.

-By 1615 turkey appears as a meat used in households as noted in a book called The English Housewife written by Gervase Markham.
+By 1615 turkey, appeared as a meat used in households as noted in a book called The English Housewife written by Gervase Markham.
 In the 1680s the London Poulters' Guild recorded that they had begun to give the company clerk a turkey as a Christmas gift.

 In the Victorian era, turkey was still too expensive to buy in comparison to its alternatives.
 There was a division in tastes between northern and southern England.
 In the north, roast beef was favoured while in the south, goose remained the traditional choice.
 Poor families mostly made do with rabbit whether they were from the north or south.